 The room has wifi available to all University of Hawaiʻi students, faculty, and staff.
 Day and multi-day passes are available for visitors.
 If you would like one of these passes, please visit our reference desk to speak with a librarian who can sponsor you or e-mail us prior to your visit.
-Most books (except Rare Books, fragile, or tightly bound books) may be photocopied in accordance with current copyright laws.
-Coin-operated copy machines are available.
-A public-use flatbed scanner is also available; scanning is free, but an external drive is required to save the digital files.
+Most books (except Rare Books, fragile, or tightly bound books) may be scanned in accordance with current copyright laws.
+We do not have a photocopier machine.
+Public-use flatbed and overhead scanners are available; scanning is free, but an external drive is required to save the digital files.
 Phones and taking pictures with your phones is allowed, but please silence your phones.
 If you receive a phone call please take the conversation outside the reading room so you do not disturb others.

 Anyone may use Hawaiian and Pacific Collections materials in our Reading Room.
 UH Students, faculty, and staff can borrow materials for 14 days and renew materials once.
 Community borrower card holders (Community User, UH Retiree, Hawaiʻi State/City Agencies, Research Organization, and Association Members) and East West Center program participants may borrow up to 10 items at a time for 14 days and renew materials once.
 To borrow materials, UH students, faculty and staff must have a current and registered UH ID.
 Non-UH affiliated users holding a Community Card, a UH Retire Card, a Research Organization/Corporation Card, an Associate Membership Card, or a Hawaiʻi State/City Agency Card must bring the card and a photo ID.
 East West Center program participants must bring the EWC card and a photo ID.
 All others must bring a photo ID.